Incendo/Hyperverse/README.md

 **Hyperverse is W.I.P!**

-A Minecraft world management plugin for Bukkit 1.13+.
+A Minecraft world management plugin for Bukkit 1.15.
+More versions may come to be supported in the future.

 ## Features